mpociot/laravel-face-auth/README.md

 In order for this package, to find the user photo, your `User` model needs to implement the `FaceAuthenticatable` interface.

-This interface only has one single method, which is `public function getFaceAuthPhoto()`.
+This interface only has one single public method `getFaceAuthPhoto()`.
 This method needs to return the content of the user photo.

 Example: